Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/6-build-linux-sw-for-ps.rst

    -  The created PetaLinux project uses the default hardware setup in the ZCU102 Linux BSP.
 In this example, you will reconfigure the
       PetaLinux project based on the Zynq UltraScale+ hardware platform that you configured using the Vivado |reg| Design Suite in :doc:`Zynq
       UltraScale+ MPSoC Processing System Configuration <3-system-configuration>`.

+   .. note:: There are petalinux flows for both XSA and SDT.
+BSPs built using the System Device Tree (SDT) flow are recommended for new designs.
+BSPs listed with 'XSCT' are for the legacy XSA flow for users who are upgrading existing projects and do not wish to change generation methods.
+In this tutorial we will follow the XSA flow.

    -  Copy the hardware platform `edt_zcu102_wrapper.xsa` to the Linux host machine.